 This captivating album presents more than 100 photographs, alongside fascinating commentaries and an introduction, that span the early years of the automobile to the present day.
 For both photography and car-loving audiences, Autofocus illustrates the inexorable rise of the car as a cultural icon.

-Marta Weiss is Curator of Photographs at the Victoria and Albert Museum.
+Marta Weiss is Senior Curator of Photographs at the Victoria and Albert Museum.
+She is an expert on nineteenth-century photography and has published widely on the subject.